VoidSoul8/Dotfiles/README.md

 # Dotfiles
-Dotfiles for Hyprland, and Waybar
+Dotfiles for Hyprland, and Waybar, and Rofi